FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 1 Part 2.rst

           path.

-.. note:: If the project path changes but an old geopackage remains in the previous path, it will be loaded and can
+.. warning:: If the project path changes but an old geopackage remains in the previous path, it will be loaded and can
              corrupt the project.
+Delete old gpkg and qgz files that may corrupt the project.

 .. image:: ../img/Workshop/Worksh030.png